Elizabeth Webber Harris: India and the Victoria Cross

 The details of Harris' time in India is highly reliant on her own account.
-In 1869 Harris was the only women with her husband's regiment, near Peshawar (modern Pakistan), during a cholera outbreak.
+In 1869 Harris was the only woman with her husband's regiment, near Peshawar (modern Pakistan), during a cholera outbreak.
 The regiment was split in two in order to control the infection.
 Three months later about one-third of the soldiers in Harris's half of the regiment had died of cholera.
-Harris describes nursing the sick, a confrontation with local tribesmen, and the organization of extensive morale-boosting activities.
+Harris describes nursing the sick, a confrontation with local tribesmen, and the organisation of extensive morale-boosting activities.

 At the time, a Victoria Cross could be awarded for bravery behind the lines.
 However, women were not eligible.
-The officers of the regiment awarded her a gold replica VC with the permission of the Queen; its inscription read:
+The officers of the regiment awarded her a gold replica of the VC with the permission of the Queen; its inscription read:

 Presented to Mrs Webber Harris by the officers of the 104th Bengal Fusiliers, for her indomitable pluck, during the cholera epidemic of 1869.

 The award was presented by General Sir Sam Browne, then the commander of the Peshawar garrison.

-No formal citation was given with the award, as is customary for a VC.
+For many years Harris's cross was displayed at the Royal United Services Institute in Whitehall, London.
+In 2013 it was acquired by Michael Ashcroft and has been shown at the Imperial War Museum.

 Later life

 Harris died in 1917 in London and her ashes were interred at St Mark, Ampfield, Hampshire.

 In 1920 a Royal Warrant allowed for women serving in the Armed Forces to be formally awarded the VC.
-However, as of December 2021, no woman has been awarded an official VC other than Harris.
+However to date no woman has received the VC.